 Spinal fusion is a surgery that permanently joins together one or more bony vertebrae of the spine.
-Fusing bones together can prevent painful motion and provide stability.
-An unstable spine can result from an injury, disease, or the natural aging process.
 Abnormal movement of the vertebrae rubbing against one another may result in back, leg, or arm pain.
-Fusing the vertebrae stabilizes and aligns the spine, maintains the normal disc space between the bones, and prevents further damage to the spinal nerves and cord.
+Fusing the bones together stabilizes and aligns the spine, restores the normal disc space between the bones, and prevents further damage to the spinal nerves and cord.

 Spinal fusion should be performed only for the right reasons and if all other treatments have been explored.
 It will not “fix” your back problem or provide complete pain relief.
 It will stop the motion in the painful area of your spine allowing you to increase your function and return to a more normal lifestyle—though one that may not be totally pain-free.
 Because back pain responds well to physical therapy and exercise, make sure you have done your part toward a successful rehabilitation before considering surgery.